WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - ref:<br />
     The reference clip.
 Must be of the same format, width, height, number of frames as `clip`.<br />
-    Used in block-matching and as the reference in empirical Wiener filtering.
+    Used in block-matching and as the reference in empirical Wiener filtering, i.e. `bm3d.Final / bm3d.VFinal`.

 - sigma:<br />
     The strength of denoising for each plane.<br />